fediverse-devnet/feditest/docs/plan/index.md

   subset (such as testing one app against the top-10 others) a tester may be interested in.

 * That produces easy-to-understand test reports.

-It should be based on, or at least be informed by widely used test frameworks such as jUnit or the Python unittest framework.
-This would allow us to reuse test tooling as well.

-It should be implemented in an easy-to-use, widely known programming language (e.g. Python).

 ### Architecture overview